metno/forti/rawdataforecaster/README.md

 Determines what is the correct group (and version) to serve data from.
 Forwards requests to the relevant `datagroup`.

-### fortidb
+### dataset

-Each object of type `fortidb.Dataset` serves data for a single group/verision.
+Each object of type `dataset.Dataset` serves data for a single group/verision.
 They maintain a list of grids (aka "hashes") for its group.

 Handles requests for a given latitute/longitude pair.
 For each hash, lookup the correct index from `index`, and find relevant data from `values`.